BlvckBytes/ACPIProxy/README.md

 ## Usage

-There are two modes for this tool, nameley: `generate` and `undo`. `generate` will add the ACPI patches to your `config.plist` if not yet existing as well as create/update the matching SSDT, and `undo` will remove all changes made by ACPIProxy.
+There are two modes for this tool, nameley: `apply` and `undo`. `apply` will add the ACPI patches to your `config.plist` if not yet existing as well as create/update the matching SSDT, and `undo` will remove all changes made by ACPIProxy.

 ```bash
 python acpiproxy.py generate <Pattern> <Path-To-OC-Folder> <Path-To-DSDT.aml>